kodiua/angular-styleguide-es6/README.md

   - Declare modules without a variable using the setter syntax.

-  *Why?*: With 1 component per file, there is rarely a need to introduce a variable for the module.
+  *Why?*: With 1 directive per file, there is rarely a need to introduce a variable for the module.

   ```javascript
   /* avoid */